How To Dry & Preserve Flowers Inside Books

 Before we delve into the nitty-gritty of the process, it’s worth understanding why drying flowers inside books is a popular choice.

-Beyond its simplicity and low cost, this method allows enthusiasts to create pressed flowers that retain their shapes, colors, and textures remarkably well.
+Beyond its simplicity and low cost, this method allows you to create pressed flowers that retain their shapes, colors, and textures remarkably well.

-The weight of the books helps flatten the blooms, while the absorbent pages facilitate the drying process without compromising the integrity of the petals.
+The weight of the books helps flatten the petals, while the absorbent pages help the drying process without ruining the petals.

 With just a few materials and a bit of patience, you can transform your favorite flowers into charming keepsakes that serve as a testament to the enduring allure of nature.